Thumbnail showing myths and facts about HRMS software for small and medium businesses

 No, HRMS benefits small businesses too.
 Even startups with 20–50 employees can save time, reduce errors, and improve efficiency with HRMS.
 Clan HRMS, for example, is designed for small businesses and startups.

 Q3.
-How does HRMS improve employee experience?
+How does HRMS enhance the employee experience?

 Q4.
 Does HRMS help with compliance?